Pathology of Ocular Glaucoma

-Glaucoma belongs to a group of eye diseases associated with progressive optic nerve damage.
-Irreversible ocular damage to the eye can be caused as a result of invalid or late diagnosis and in severe cases this can lead to total blindness (advanced glaucoma).
-The eye produces the aqueous fluid, which is drained by the venous circulation.
-Certain obstacles may disrupt the normal sequence of events, the volume of fluid increases, resulting in more intense pressure on the walls of the eye.
+Glaucoma belongs to a group of eye diseases associated with progressive damage to the optic nerve.
+It is an irreversible ocular lesion, in which late or invalid diagnosis can lead to total blindness.
+The eye produces the aqueous fluid, which is released from the venous circulation.
+In the case of obstacle appearance, the volume of fluid increases resulting in intense pressure on the walls of the eye.

-The increased intraocular pressure causes gradual damage to the optic nerve, thereby reducing the sensitivity of the ganglion cells and ultimately destroying them.
+The increase in intraocular pressure causes gradual damage to the optic nerve resulting the decrease in the sensitivity of ganglion cells and the ultimate destruction of it.

-- Primary open-angle glaucoma (chronic) which is completely asymptomatic at first and this is the main threat regarding this type of glaucoma.
-Despite the normal appearance of the eyes, the patient slowly but steadily loses his eyesight due to the increased resistance to aqueous fluid.
+- Primary Open angle Glaucoma (chronic) which is completely asymptomatic and for this reason is characterized as “sneaky”.
+Despite the physical appearance of the eye which looks normal, the patient slowly but steadily loses his vision due to increased resistance to the removal of the aqueous fluid.
 Initially, glaucoma affects peripheral vision, but generally after a certain period affects central vision as well.
 When left untreated, glaucoma can lead to significant vision loss in both eyes, and the patient might even go totally blind.

-High intraocular pressure does not necessarily mean that the patient suffers from glaucoma.
-The ophthalmologist has to first evaluate the patient’s medical history along with specific diagnostic tests. Τonometry, the evaluation of the optic nerve and the optic fibers, and testing and controlling the optic fields (recognition of light in different areas of the retina) are the main tests used in ophthalmology.
+High intraocular pressure does not necessarily mean that the patient suffers from Glaucoma.
+Initially the ophthalmologist evaluates the patient’s history in combination with specific diagnostic tests.
+These are the tonometer, evaluation of the optic nerve and fiber optics and control of the field of light (recognition of light in different areas of the retina).

-Glaucoma patients have to continue their treatment for the rest of their lives, even after surgery, as the disease can relapse suddenly.
-In addition to complying with eye medications in order to maintain a normal eye pressure, acupuncture can be a valuable asset along this effort.
-Acupuncture enhances their regular treatment and stabilizes the eye pressure to a greater extent as it protects the optic nerve from further damage.
-The desired eye pressure can differ from one individual to another based on his/her medical history.
+In addition to complying with medication, in order to maintain normal eye pressure, Acupuncture treatments performed by a qualified physician acupuncturist can be a valuable ally during this effort.
+Acupuncture is capable to assist regular treatment, stabilizing eye pressure and protect the optic nerve from further damage.
+The desired eye pressure may vary from person to person based on their medical history.

 At our Institute, in the period of Covid-19, we care about your safety and we implement all the prescribed health protocols of the Greek Ministry of Health and the Infectious Diseases Commission of EODY.